prahladyeri/SimplePMS/README.md

 # Usage

 The SimplePMS paradigm divides a project's work details into projects, milestones and tasks.
 Projects have a start and end date as well as status (Pending/WIP/Complete).
-It also has a category (Work/Study/Other).
-This model is simple enough to implement most typical errands such as an online course taken or working on a side project such as this!
+They also have a category (Work/Study/Other).
+This model is simple enough to implement most typical errands such as an online course taken or working on a side project such as this.

 A project can have one or more milestones and each milestone can have one or more tasks.
-Typical milestones and tasks for this one (Development of SimplePMS app) might include:
+Typical milestones and tasks for this project (Development of SimplePMS app) might include:

 1. Analysis
 	- Study the technical feasibility.